Additional Financial Details

 Semester Summer Tuition Refund First Week* First Class Day 90% Second Week Second Class Day 80% Third Week Third Class Day 60% Fourth Week Fourth Class Day 40% Fifth Week Fifth Class Day 20% After these weeks or days None *including at least second class session in a regular semester

-No refund of activity fees, lab fees or other fees is made after the first week of classes.
+No refund of activity fees, lab fees, or other fees is made after the first week of classes.
 Students who have been dismissed may not appeal for refund of tuition.
 Students who are called to active military duty and withdraw from classes at any point in the term will receive a refund of 100% of tuition and fees.
-Room and board refunds are calculated as described below.
+Housing and food (meal plan) refunds are calculated as described below.

 Students considering reducing their status from full time to part time (less than 12 hours) should discuss those plans with the Office of Financial Aid since most financial assistance is available only to full-time students.
 If students withdraw or are dismissed, scholarships and grants are prorated to the tuition charged.
 University scholarships and grants may be recomputed and the students charged for the unpaid cost.